directus/directus/docs/contributing/translations.md

 :::warning Translations on GitHub

-Translations updatesEditing translations directly in the GitHub repo is not recommended, as these changes will be overwritten by Crowdin again (unless we do a manual sync).
+Editing translations directly in the GitHub repo is not recommended, as these changes will be overwritten by Crowdin again (unless we do a manual sync).

 :::